 Amsterdam North Holland, The Netherlands Travel Guide

 Morning (Arrival to Lunch): Arrive in Haarlem and check into your accommodation.
 Walk directly to the Grote Markt, the city's main square.
 Visit the imposing Grote Kerk (St. Bavokerk) and explore the bustling square.
-Have a quick midday meal at a local cafe on or near the market.
+Have a quick midday dining at a local cafe on or close to the market.

 Afternoon (Lunch to Dinner): Spend the early afternoon at the Frans Hals Museum, exploring Dutch Golden Age art.
 Afterwards, take a leisurely stroll through some of Haarlem's tranquil hofjes (almshouses), like the Hofje van Bakenes.